zardulu/polling-system/README.md

     }
 ```

-6. To run the program, navigate to the root directory and start the server
+6. To start the express server, navigate to the root directory and run:
 ```
 cd server
 npm start
 ```

-7. Start the client
+7. To start the client, navigate to the root directory and run:
 ```
 cd client
 npm start